beg99/odin-recipes/README.md

 # odin-recipes
-just the first project from The Odin Project
+just the first project from The Odin Project. now in espanol necesito trabajo hijueputa